Chief Executive Officer

-Mr. Robert Gebbia serves as the CEO of the American Foundation for Suicide Prevention, which has become the leading suicide prevention nonprofit organization in the United States.
-In 16 years, Gebbia has developed a nationwide network of 75 chapters and increased AFSP’s annual revenue from $700,000 to over $16 million in support of the mission.
-In the last five years alone, AFSP has initiated and funded one out of every five studies on suicide – making AFSP the largest private funder of suicide research in the United States.
-In 2014, Gebbia announced AFSP’s bold goal to reduce the annual suicide rate 20 percent by 2025.
+Robert Gebbia serves as the CEO of the American Foundation for Suicide Prevention, which has become the leading suicide prevention nonprofit organization in the United States.
+Since joining AFSP, Gebbia has developed a nationwide network of more than 70 chapters and increased AFSP’s annual revenue from $700,000 to over $39 million in support of the mission.
+In the last five years alone, AFSP has initiated and funded one out of every five studies on suicide – making AFSP the largest private funder of suicide research in the world.
+In 2015, Gebbia announced AFSP’s bold goal to reduce the annual suicide rate in the U.S. 20 percent by 2025.

-Gebbia collaborates with scientists, business, civic, and political leaders, and people personally impacted by suicide to develop a comprehensive national suicide prevention strategy.
-During his leadership, AFSP has created public awareness campaigns and educational programs that have reached millions, and established a network of support for friends and families affected by suicide.
+Gebbia collaborates with scientists, business, civic, and political leaders, and people personally impacted by suicide to develop and implement effective suicide prevention strategies.
+Under his leadership, AFSP has created public awareness campaigns and educational programs that have reached millions and established a network of support for friends and families affected by suicide.

 Gebbia helped launch the Out of the Darkness Walks to raise awareness and funds for suicide prevention.
-The walks – now held in almost 400 locations across the country – have given millions of people a way to raise awareness and take action against this leading cause of death.
-In 2009, Gebbia led the effort to bring AFSP and the Suicide Prevention Action Network USA together to strengthen grassroots advocacy.
-The merger has helped advocates secure funding for mental health and suicide prevention programs at both the state and federal levels.
+The walks – now held annually in more than 400 locations across the country – have given millions of people a way to become involved and take action against this leading cause of death.
+In 2009, Gebbia led the effort to bring AFSP and the Suicide Prevention Action Network USA together to create AFSP’s Public Policy arm, which has 29.000 volunteer advocates and secured millions in government funding for mental health and suicide prevention at the state and federal levels.

-Gebbia is a founding member of the National Council for Suicide Prevention, serves on the National Lifeline Advisory Committee, the Executive Committee of the National Action Alliance for Suicide Prevention, and the Board of Directors of the National Health Council.
-He is the Vice Chair of the Board of Directors of the National Health Council.
+Gebbia is a founding member of the National Council for Suicide Prevention, serves on the National Lifeline Advisory Committee, the Executive Committee of the National Action Alliance for Suicide Prevention, and is the past Chair of the Board of Directors of the National Health Council.

 Gebbia has an extensive background in nonprofit management, strategic planning, fundraising, and program development.
 Prior to joining AFSP, Gebbia had a successful career with the United Way and served as a Public Health Advisor for the City of New York.